Kilburn tube station

 Kilburn is a London Underground station in Kilburn, north-west London.
-It is on the Jubilee line between Willesden Green and West Hampstead stations, and is located in London fare zone 2.
-The station is on the A5 Kilburn High Road or Shoot-up Hill, approximately 0.1 mile north of Brondesbury station.
+It is on the Jubilee line between Willesden Green and West Hampstead stations, and is in London fare zone 2.
+The station is located on the A5 Kilburn High Road or Shoot-up Hill, approximately 0.1 mile north of Brondesbury station.
 Metropolitan line trains typically bypass the station without stopping.

 The station was first opened on the Metropolitan line in 1879 as part of an extension to Willesden Green.
 The two-track line through the station was quadrupled in the 1910s.
 After merging to form the London Passenger Transport Board in 1933, Metropolitan line services through the station were transferred to the Stanmore branch of the Bakerloo line, and the station was extensively rebuilt.
 This branch was then transferred again to the Jubilee line in 1979.
 The 1930s station building remains, and was refurbished in 2005.
-The station is now wheelchair accessible and has frequent train services to Central London.
+The station is wheelchair accessible and has frequent train services to Central London.